Over 100 Mile Child Visitation

 Parents who reside over 100 miles are entitled to more time during summer and spring break than those parents who reside under 100 miles.
 If you live over 100 miles away from your child the Texas Family Code awards you every Spring Break to ensure quality time with your child in the Spring.
 The Family Code also provides non-custodial parents 42 days in the summer.
 This allows for longer periods of possession to make up for lost time during the school year.
 Long distance flight arrangements still apply for those trying to get children to and from another city.

 If you need help with long distance visitation plans please call Newberry Law, PLLC and arrange a consultation with Austin divorce lawyer, Joe Newberry.
-We have helped many families over the years to get a child visitation schedule that works for them and helps to maintain the relationship between the children and the non-custodial parent.
+We have helped many families over the years to not only get child custody, but also a child visitation schedule that works for them and helps to maintain the relationship between the children and the non-custodial parent.